United States v. Ramsey (1926): The trials

-Ernie Burkhart was tried first.
+Ernest Burkhart was tried first.
 Two weeks into the trial, realizing that he could not win, he changed his plea to guilty and became a witness for the state in exchange for a life sentence.
 Burkhart testified that Hale was behind the scheme, that Asa "Ace" Kirby was the bomber, and that Henry Grammer was the go-between.

 Hale and Ramsey were transferred to Guthrie, Oklahoma in 1926, where they stood trial in state court for the murder of Roan.
 The trial resulted in a hung jury and a mistrial.
 The United States Attorney then transferred the case to Oklahoma City and indicted Hale and Ramsey for murder on federal land for the death of Roan.
 On being indicted, both demurrered on the grounds that the federal government did not have jurisdiction.
 The U.S. District Court sustained the defendants' motion and the government made a direct appeal to the U.S. Supreme Court.